aime-team/pytorch-benchmarks/README.md

   -dp, --parallel: Use DataParallel for Multi-GPU training instead of DistributedDataParallel.
 If not given, DistributedDataParallel is used.
   -ddp, --distributed: Use DistributedDataParallel even for single GPU training.
   -tf, --train_folder: Destination of training images.
 If not given, random data is used.
-  -vf, --val_folder, Destination of training images.
+  -vf, --val_folder, Destination of validation images.
 If not given, random data is used.
   -nw, --num_workers : Number of workers used by the dataloader.
 If not given, num_gpus is used.
   -sd, --split_data: Splits dataset in training and evaluation dataset with given ratio.
   -le, --load_from_epoch: Loads model state at given epoch.
 If -1 is given, the highest available epoch for the model and the dataset is used.